Mathelab/IntLIM/inst/shinyApp/README.md

 ## Contact

-If you have any questions, comments, or concerns on how to use IntLim please contact Ewy Mathe at ewy.mathe@osumc.edu or  Jalal Siddiqui at jalal.siddiqui@osumc.edu.
+If you have any questions, comments, or concerns on how to use IntLIM please contact Ewy Mathe at ewy.mathe@osumc.edu or  Jalal Siddiqui at jalal.siddiqui@osumc.edu.